David's Greatest Triumph; The Ark Enshrined in Jerusalem; David Blesses Israel

 The miniatures represent one of the greatest visualizations of Old Testament events ever made.
 Some of the stories and their heroes are well known, but there are also accounts of less familiar Israelites who fought for the Promised Land—tales that resonate to this day.
 There are incredibly violent battle scenes in which the implements of war are so accurately depicted they could be replicated.
 And there are scenes of everyday life, love, hate, and envy, as well as adultery, rape, and murder—all set in thirteenth-century France.

 David's Greatest Triumph

 David retrieves the Ark of the Covenant from Obed-Edom's house, and a jubilant celebration ensues as the triumphant king, playing upon his harp, leads it into Jerusalem.
 Once the Ark has come six paces into the city, a sacrifice is made of an ox and a ram.
 No one is more overjoyed than the king himself, who dances and leaps before the procession.
 David's wild behavior embarrasses Michal, who points accusingly at him from her window.
 But the king is unconcerned, wishing only to give thanks and humble himself before God.
-(2 Kings 6:12–16)
+(2 Samuel 6:12–16)